 Andrew holds an H.B.A. from the Richard Ivey School of Business and an L.L.B. from Osgoode Hall Law School, where he was the recipient of the Dominic Carinci Memorial Prize for high standing in the subjects of Business Associations and Real Estate, and the Kenneth Gibson Morden Memorial Prize for standing highest in the subject of Evidence.

-Andrew has also served as a contributing author of the Income Tax and Family Law Handbook, published by LexisNexis Canada, and as an adjunct professor of the “Lawyer as Negotiator” course at Osgoode Hall Law School.
+Andrew has served as a contributing author of the Income Tax and Family Law Handbook, published by LexisNexis Canada, and as an adjunct professor of the “Lawyer as Negotiator” course at Osgoode Hall Law School.
+Andrew is also a regular presenter at programs put on by associations including the Law Society of Ontario and Osgoode Professional Development.

 Joanna Hunt-Jones practices all aspects of family law, including divorce, child custody and access, child and spousal support, property division, separation agreements, marriage contracts and cohabitation agreements.
-Joanna represents family law clients engaged in various forms of family law dispute resolution, including negotiation, mediation, arbitration and litigation.
+She represents family law clients engaged in all forms of family law dispute resolution, including negotiation, mediation, arbitration and litigation

 Joanna was called to the Bar of Ontario in 2015.
-She completed her articles at a leading family law firm in Toronto, where she then practiced as an associate from 2015 to 2017 before joining Normandin Chris.
+She completed her articles Epstein Cole LLP, where she then practiced as an associate from 2015 to 2017 before joining Normandin Chris.

 Jared Teitel was called to the Bar of Ontario in 2014.
 He completed his articles with a prominent Toronto law firm in the area of commercial litigation.
 He has since practiced exclusively family law.
 He advocates for clients both in and out of court, and frequently engages in various forms of alternative dispute resolution.